 Of particular relevance to this assessment is consideration of complying and exempt development.
-It is understood that to streamline future building construction works it is intended to maximise the type and number of developments which can occur through complying development pathways under State Environmental Planning Policy (Activation Precincts) 2020 (the Activation Precincts SEPP).
-The Williamtown SAP will be included in the Activation Precinct SEPP as its own Schedule.
+It is understood that to streamline future building construction works it is intended to maximise the type and number of developments which can occur through complying development pathways under Precincts-Regional SEPP 2021.

-The Activation Precincts SEPP will replace existing local planning instruments.
+The Precincts-Regional SEPP 2021 will replace existing local planning instruments.
 It will provide for environmental protection and performance, land uses and planning pathways.
 The goal is to undertake upfront assessment at a strategic level so industry and the community have certainty and clarity about what types of land uses and development can occur where.
 The legislative pathway for the development of the Williamtown SAP also includes a potential State Significant Development application to support the delivery plan.
 This will also aim to support the complying development pathway all impacts and biodiversity offsets can be confirmed and retired upfront.

-The draft masterplan is expected to go on public exhibition for comments and feedback in the first half of 2022
+The draft Masterplan is expected to go on public exhibition for comments and feedback in the first half of 2022